kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

       - Execution context destruction behavior

     - Proposed thread execution resource
+    - Proposed this_thread query of thread execution resource
     - Proposed standard async execution context and executor
     - Interest in each of the suggested `potential additions`_ for initial insertion into Executors TS